 Future Resilience for African Cities and Lands (FRACTAL)

 The project engages with scientists, engineers, government representatives and other stakeholders.
-Working together, the researchers and stakeholders are co-producing relevant knowledge that will support resilient development pathways and enable decision-makers to better integrate pertinent climate knowledge into their resource management decisions and urban development planning.
+Working together, they are co-producing relevant knowledge that will support resilient development pathways and enable decision-makers to better integrate pertinent climate knowledge into their resource management decisions and urban development planning.

-Green urban infrastructure for climate adaptation in peri-urban areas
+Green infrastructure for climate adaptation in peri-urban areas (Urban Ecolution)

 Socio-Economic Benefits of Ecological Infrastructure (SEBEI)